 Safe, modern, and efficient public transport, like the Bus Rapid Transit (BRT) system, can help answer these problems.
 A mass rapid transport option, the BRT combines the efficiencies and quality of metro rails, with the flexibility and relative low cost of buses.
 And all of this can be executed at a fraction of the cost and effort that goes into constructing rail-based systems.

 In the past decade, Indian cities such as Ahmedabad and Pune have successfully launched the BRT.
-In fact, Ahmedabad’s Janmarg—the first BRT system in India—drove the conversation surrounding BRT and cities like Pune and Surat sought ITDP India Programme’s expertise to study the model.
+In fact, Ahmedabad’s Janmarg—the first BRT system in India—drove the conversation surrounding BRT and cities like Pune and Surat sought our expertise to study the model.

 By 2015, Pune launched the Rainbow BRT and today, the Rainbow operates along a 50 km network of bus-only lanes and an additional 45 km expansion is on the cards.
 To improve last-mile connectivity, the Pune Mahanagar Parivahan Mahamandal Limited has initiated the process of adding 200 feeder buses to its fleet.

 Our BRT Standard sets the benchmark for systems to deliver world-class passenger experiences, and the BRT Standard Infographic highlights the key features of a BRT system that is essential to ensure high operating speeds and good customer experience.